-A capital expenditure is the expenditure of funds or assumption of a liability in order to obtain physical assets that are to be used for productive purposes for at least one year.
+A capital expenditure is the use of funds or assumption of a liability in order to obtain physical assets that are to be used for productive purposes for at least one year.
+This type of expenditure is made in order to expand the productive or competitive posture of a business.

 An example of an asset upgrade is adding a garage onto a house, since it increases the value of the property, whereas repairing a dish washer merely keeps the machine in operation.